Skip to main content Skip to footer

 A clear product vision and ongoing innovation signal a long-term partnership, ensuring the platform continues to support evolving service strategies.

-AI has become a practical extension of the service team, handling repetitive requests and reducing manual effort.
-Within monday service, built-in AI categorizes tickets and resolves a large share of routine inquiries automatically.
+AI is no longer a future add-on for service teams.
+It is becoming part of the day-to-day workflow, quietly handling repetitive requests and cutting down manual work behind the scenes.
+In monday service, built-in AI automatically categorizes incoming tickets and resolves a significant share of routine inquiries without human intervention.

 Try monday service